joseph-kwk/Seasonal-Spark/README.md

 ## 📖 How to Use

+### Basic Mode (Calendar-Based)
-1. **Automatic Effects**: Once installed, the extension automatically detects the current season and displays appropriate effects on any webpage you visit.
+1. **Automatic Effects**: Once installed, the extension automatically detects the current season based on your calendar and displays appropriate effects on any webpage you visit.

 2. **Toggle Effects**: Click the Seasonal Spark icon in your browser toolbar to open the popup menu.
 Use the toggle switch to turn effects on or off.

-3. **Enjoy**: Browse the web with a seasonal touch!
+### Weather Mode (Optional)
+Enable real-time weather-based effects:

+1. **Get API Key**:
+   - Sign up for free at [OpenWeatherMap](https://openweathermap.org/api)
+   - Get your free API key (1000 calls/day included)

+2. **Enable Weather Mode**:
+   - Click the extension icon
+   - Toggle "Use Real Weather" ON
+   - Enter your API key
+   - Click "Get My Location" to allow location access

+3. **Enjoy**: Now effects match your actual weather!
+See rain effects when it's raining, snow when it's snowing, etc.

+### Hemisphere Settings
+- **Auto-detect**: Automatically determines your hemisphere from timezone
+- **Manual Override**: Choose Northern or Southern hemisphere manually

 ## 🛠️ Project Structure